 Personal assistance services (PAS) include, but are not limited to, the following:

-assisting with the activities of daily living, such as feeding, preparing meals, transferring and toileting;

-assisting with personal maintenance, such as grooming, bathing, dressing and routine care of hair and skin;

-assisting with light household activities and chores necessary to maintain the home in a clean, sanitary and safe environment, such as changing bed linens, housecleaning, laundering, shopping, storing purchased items and washing dishes;

-providing protective supervision;
+assisting with basic self-care tasks known as activities of daily living (ADLs).
+These include, but are not limited to, self-feeding, dressing, bathing, personal hygiene and grooming, transferring, and going to the toilet;

+assisting with instrumental activities of daily living (IADLs).
+These are activities that allow an individual to live independently in the community.
+These include, but are not limited to, cleaning and maintaining the house, preparing meals, shopping for groceries, and taking prescribed medications;

 providing extension of therapy services;

-providing ambulation and exercise;
+providing assistance with ambulation and balance;

 assisting with medications that are normally self-administered;